I don’t know how you celebrate holidays, but at our house they’re pretty much an excuse to eat non-stop from sun-up until sun-down.

 Father’s Day is no exception.

 In all honesty, it’s probably one of our more gluttonous days of the year.
-Baby Daddy has the highest metabolism of any living-creature.
+Jonny has the highest metabolism of any living-creature.
 Not a scientific fact, but if you ever met him you’d wonder how it’s physically possible for someone who eats that much to be that ‘fit.’
 So on his special day we treat him and his metabolism to whatever tickles their fancies.

 Here’s a little recap.